-Out of these PDM is most popular.
+Out of these PDM is the most popular.
 It is also called Activity on Node (AON) method.
-PDM used by most of the modern Software Scheduling Tools.
-Let us discuss PDM in detail.
+It is used by most of the modern software scheduling tools.
+Let us discuss it in detail.

-Predecessor Activity – It is simply called as a Predecessor.
-A Predecessor Activity logically comes before the dependent activity in a Project Network Diagram.
+Predecessor Activity/Milestone – It is simply called as a Predecessor.
+A Predecessor logically comes before the dependent activity/milestone in a Project Network Diagram.

-Successor Activity – It is simply called as a Successor.
-A Successor Activity is the dependent activity.
-It logically comes after another activity (Predecessor) in a Project Network Diagram.
+Successor Activity/Milestone – It is simply called as a Successor.
+A Successor is the dependent activity/milestone.
+It logically comes after Predecessor(s) in a Project Network Diagram.

-Node – All the activities (Predecessors and Successors) in a Project Network Diagram are represented on a Node.
-Usually a Node is drawn as a Rectangle.
+Node – All the activities/milestones (Predecessors and Successors) in a Project Network Diagram are represented on a Node.

 Arrow – Dependencies between activities/milestones are represented by arrows.
 Two related nodes are separated by a unidirectional arrow.
 Predecessors are shown towards the arrow tail while successors are shown towards the arrow head.

-Subnetwork – It is simply called as a Subnet.
-Subnetwork is a subdivision or part of a complete Project Network Diagram.
+Sub-network – It is simply called as a subnet.
+It is a subdivision or a part of a complete Project Network Diagram.

-Dependencies – A Successor (Dependent Node) can have more than one Predecessor.
-Similarly a Predecessor can have more than one Successor.
+Dependencies – A Successor (dependent node) can have more than one predecessors.
+Similarly a predecessor can have more than one successors.